kittykatattack/ga/README.md

     "sounds/shoot.mp3",
     "fonts/emulogic.ttf"
   ],
-  load  //<- This is the function that will run while loading );
+  load  //<- This is the function that will run while loading.
+);
 ```
 This tells Ga to run the `load` function in a loop while the assets
 are loading.

 Here's the `load` function from Alien Armada.
 It creates a `progressBar` object, and then calls the progress bar's
 `update` method each frame.
 ```
 function load(){